CoolMarvel43/SHS-UFO-Edits/Sources/All-Traditional/README.md

 ## Regarding using glyphs from other forks

 For easy reference, some glyphs from other Source Han forks will now be borrowed without modification.
-They will be colour-tagged <span style="color:magenta">**pink**</span> for easier identification in the source files.
+They will be colour-tagged magenta (🟣 for GitHub use) for easier identification in the source files.
 However, there is no guarantee that they will be synced if there are any updates on their end.

 ### Chiukong Gothic